Global-Max-Labs/mini-max/README.md

 ## Configure .env

-To store use the optional online mode, create a `.env` file in your root dir.
+To use the optional online mode, create a `.env` file in your root dir.
 ```
 touch .env
 ```